bonomani/devmon/docs/TEMPLATES.md

 Each subfolder in a vendor-model folder is a separate test. **The folder's name is important as this is the test name reported to your Xymon server**.
 For example, a folder named `cpu` defines the `cpu` test in Xymon.
-Each test folder contains five files:
+Each test folder MUST contains five files:
 - oids
 - transforms
 - thresholds
 - exceptions
 - message

-These files MUST be present for the template to be read successfully, although the thresholds, transforms and exceptions files can all be empty.

 ## The file structure of a test
 The files needed for the `cpu` test on a `Cisco 2950` will look like: